nazrulhuda/portfolio/_pages/about.md

 🎓 I'm a Graduate Research Assistant under [Dr. Paritosh Ramanan](https://ceat.okstate.edu/iem/people/ramanan-faculty-profile.html) at Oklahoma State University.
-I am working on a **NASA HOME STRI project** to develop an AI-agent orchestration framework using LangChain, MCP, and Gustavo for decentralized IoT systems with privacy-preserving verification.
+I am working on a **NASA HOME STRI** associated project to develop an AI-agent orchestration framework using LangChain, MCP, and Gustavo for decentralized IoT systems with privacy-preserving verification.
 Previously, I worked under [Dr. Sharmin Jahan](https://experts.okstate.edu/sharmin.jahan), where I built a dataset from microservices traffic and developed machine learning models for anomaly detection, creating a self-protective service mesh that automatically handles attacks.

 💼 With over 11 months of experience as a Junior Software Engineer at Tirzok Private Ltd., I am specialized in backend development.
 My work ranged from developing AI solutions and integrating AWS services to building backend systems using clients' preferred frameworks and databases.